johaun-hatchett/schrodingers-chat/README.md

     *   `archetypes.json`: Defines 16 different problem-solving archetypes based on four dimensions of problem-solving.
     *   `rubric.json`: Defines the criteria and endpoints for each dimension of the problem-solving rubric.
 *   `src/`: Contains the Python source code for the application.
-    *   `main.py`: The main entry point for the command-line interface.
+    *   `cli.py`: The command-line interface entry point.
     *   `app.py`: The entry point for the Streamlit web application.
+    *   `game.py`: Core game logic including GameState and answer validation.
     *   `environments.py`: Defines the different physics problem environments.
     *   `llm.py`: Handles communication with the language model.
     *   `messages.py`: Defines the data structures for messages in the conversation.
     *   `analyze.py`: Contains the logic for analyzing the user's problem-solving approach.
+    *   `database.py`: Handles user authentication and session storage.
 *   `outputs/`: Contains the output of the application, such as conversation transcripts.

 ## Problem-Solving Archetypes